 What might have been?

-I think its a 50/50 of this computer being a success, but one thing that would of helped it a lot if it came as standard would be the Internet, it was just starting to reach homes around the world at this time on dial up and as proved with Escom A1200 surf pack they made, it got a lot of attention for being one of the cheapest ways to connect to the net.
-The walker might have been a great internet computer with enough power under it to get the early days of the Net working.
+I think its a 50/50 of this computer being a success, but one thing that would of helped it a lot if it came as standard would be the Internet, it was just starting to reach homes around the world at this time on dial up and as proven with Escom A1200 surf pack they made, it got a lot of attention for being one of the cheapest ways to connect to the net.
+The Walker might have been a great internet computer with enough power under it to get on the early days of the Net working.

 Below are some scans from Amiga magazine coverage of the Amiga Walker.
 There was more published in these mags and across many issues, so if you can get some old amiga mags from summer of 1997 for loads more details.